jlwilcox/DeclarativeDocumentLayoutSystem/README.md

 ## Getting Started

-The interpreter will look for *.dll XML files in a 'demos' subdirectory in which the executable is located.
+The interpreter will look for *.ddl XML files in a 'demos' subdirectory in which the executable is located.
 Several examples are provided.

 ## Supported Elements
 - Grid